New Mexico: Rail

-The rise of rail transportation was a major source of demographic and economic growth in the state, with many settlements expanding or being established shortly thereafter.
+The rise of rail transportation was a major source of demographic and economic growth, with many settlements expanding or established shortly thereafter.
 As early as 1878, the ATSF promoted tourism in the region with an emphasis on Native American imagery.
-Named trains often reflected the territory they traveled: Super Chief, the streamlined successor to the Chief; Navajo, an early transcontinental tourist train; and Cavern, a through car operation connecting Clovis and Carlsbad (by the early 1950s as train 23–24), were some of the named passenger trains of the ATSF that connoted New Mexico, The Super Chief became a favorite of early Hollywood stars and among the most famous named trains in the U.S.; it was known for its luxury and exoticness, with cars bearing the name of regional Native American tribes and outfitted with the artwork of many local artists – but also for its speed: as brief as 39 hours 45 minutes westbound from Chicago to Los Angeles.
+Named trains often reflected the territory they traveled: Super Chief, the streamlined successor to the Chief; Navajo, an early transcontinental tourist train; and Cavern, a through car operation connecting Clovis and Carlsbad (by the early 1950s as train 23–24), were some of the named passenger trains of the ATSF that connoted New Mexico, The Super Chief became a favorite of early Hollywood stars and among the most famous named trains in the U.S.; it was known for its luxury and exoticness, with cars bearing the name of regional Native American tribes and outfitted with the artwork of many local artists, but also for its speed, taking as little as 39 hours 45 minutes to reach Los Angeles from Chicago.

 The New Mexico Rail Runner Express is a commuter operation that runs along the Central Rio Grande Valley.

-At its height, passenger train service once connected nine of New Mexico's present ten most populous cities (the sole exception is Rio Rancho); currently, only Albuquerque and Santa Fe are connected by a rail network.
+At its height, passenger train service connected nine of New Mexico's present ten most populous cities (the sole exception is Rio Rancho); only Albuquerque and Santa Fe are still connected by rail.
 With the decline of most intercity rail service in the U.S. in the late 1960s, New Mexico was left with minimal services; no less than six daily long-distance roundtrip trains, supplemented by many branch-line and local trains, served New Mexico in the early 1960s.
 Declines in passenger revenue, but not necessarily ridership, prompted many railroads to turn over their passenger services in truncated form to Amtrak, a state-owned enterprise.
 Amtrak, also known as the National Passenger Railroad Corporation, began operating the two extant long-distance routes on May 1, 1971.

-Resurrection of passenger rail service from Denver to El Paso, a route once plied in part by the ATSF's El Pasoan, has been proposed; in the 1980s, then–Governor Toney Anaya suggested building a high-speed rail line connecting the two cities with New Mexico's major cities.
-In 2004, the Colorado-based nonprofit Front Range Commuter Rail was established with the goal of connecting Wyoming and New Mexico with high-speed rail; however, it became inactive in 2011.
+Resurrection of passenger rail service from Denver to El Paso, a route once plied in part by the ATSF's El Pasoan, has been proposed; in the 1980s, Governor Toney Anaya suggested building a high-speed rail line connecting the two cities with New Mexico's major cities.
+In 2004, the Colorado-based nonprofit Front Range Commuter Rail was established, with the goal of connecting Wyoming and New Mexico with high-speed rail; it became inactive in 2011.